Preclinical WebsiteClinical Website

 This Interactive Presentation illustrates some of the key motor function, neuroimaging, and pathologic features of Biospective's AAV human tau model of tauopathies with Parkinsonian features.

-This model was generated by injecting 2 month-old C57BL/6 mice with AAV-hTau (wild-type 2N4R human tau) or AAV-null (control) vectors unilaterally into the left substantia nigra pars compacta (SNc) using a digital stereotaxic device with an automated microinjector.
+This model was generated by injecting 2 month-old C57BL/6 mice with AAV-hTau (wild-type 2N4R human tau) into the left substantia nigra pars compacta (SNc) and AAV-null (control) vectors into the right SNc using a digital stereotaxic device with an automated microinjector.
+Mice were sacrificed at 6 weeks post-injection.

 Coronal Atlas with AAV Injection Site